apify/apify-docs/docs/storage/dataset.md

 # [](#dataset)Dataset

 Dataset storage enables you to save and retrieve sequential data objects which share the same attribute.
+Each actor run is assigned its own dataset–it is created when the first item is stored to it.

-These are usually results from web scraping, crawling or data processing jobs.
+Datasets usually contain results from web scraping, crawling or data processing jobs.
 The data can be visualized as a table where each object is a row and its attributes are the columns.
 Data from the dataset can be exported in JSON, CSV, XML, RSS, Excel or HTML formats.

+> Named datasets are retained indefinitely <br/>
+> Unnamed datasets expire after 7 days unless otherwise specified

 Dataset storage is immutable - data can only be added and cannot be changed.

-> Named datasets are retained indefinitely
-> Unnamed datasets expire after 7 days unless otherwise specified
+You [add data to a dataset](#api) using the `Put items` endpoint in the [Apify API](https://docs.apify.com/api/v2#/reference/datasets/item-collection/put-items?console=1).

-There are four ways to access and manage your datasets:
+There are four ways to access your datasets:

 * [Apify app](https://my.apify.com) - provides an easy-to-understand interface ([more details](#app))
 * [Apify SDK](https://sdk.apify.com/docs/guides/data-storage#dataset) - when building your own Apify actor ([more details](#sdk))